Ar-Ion/Automatize/README.md

-# AutomatonManager-
+# AutomatonManager
-Java library to
+Java library to create Moore machines in an elegant way.